This case study

 Dashboard research — after Advisory Board

-Dashboard research iteration 3
+Dashboard research iconography

 Dashboard research — iconography refinement

-Dashboard research iteration 4
+Dashboard research final

 Dashboard research — final direction